-Once your kit is organised, it immediately becomes easier to load your rucksack.
+Once your kit is organised, it immediately becomes easier to load your rucksack and it makes understanding how to pack a backpack much easier.
 Aim to pack the main compartment pretty tightly, while still leaving a little space or ‘rummage room’ in the top.
 Also make use of any side, front, hip belt and lid pockets – these are obviously ideal for storing quick access items.

 Many packs also have daisy chains and webbing straps that allow you to attach equipment to the outside.
 While this can be useful in some scenarios, in general we’d recommend avoiding strapping too much kit to your pack.
 It tends to shift around while you’re walking and can also get snagged on overhanging branches or barbed wire fences.
 We’ve even known some straps to work loose and tents to go tumbling down the hillside – not good.

 *This only applies if you use a hydration bladder or water reservoir while hiking or backpacking.
 But if you do, fill it, check it isn’t leaking and then slide it into the hydration sleeve of your rucksack.
 If you’ve ever tried to do this after you’ve already packed the rest of your kit into your bag, you’ll know precisely why it’s an essential first step.